ibm-cloud-docs/vpc/nlb-vnf-create.md

 ## Next steps
 {: #nob-vnf-nextsteps}

-After the NLB with routing mode is in an active state, follow these steps to finalize its creation:
+After the NLB with routing mode is in an active state, follow these steps to finalize your NLB configuration:

 1. Gather the following information:
-   * Your subnet CIDR.
+   * Your subnet CIDRs (subnets where your workload VSIs reside, whick will be the IPs to use as destination IPs).
-   * In the load balancer response, you will find a list of private IPs.
+   * In the load balancer response, you will find two private IP listeds.
 Make note of the first one.

       You can generate this response by performing step 4 of either the [CLI](/docs/vpc?topic=vpc-nlb-vnf&interface=cli#nlb-vnf-cli) or [API](/docs/vpc?topic=vpc-nlb-vnf&interface=api) procedures.

+      The first IP listed is the primary IP, and the second is the secondary, for backup purposes.
+Both are listed so that in the future if a failover occurs, you will know both the active and passive IPs.
+      {: tip}

    * Your back-end workload subnet CIDR.

 1. Configure your custom routes as follows:
    * For all traffic destined for the back-end customer workload subnet, set the next hop to the NLB private IP.
    * For all traffic destined for the client subnet, set the next hop to the NLB private IP.

+1. VNF instances (VNIs) must reside on the same subnet with the NLB, and must be added as a member to your pool.